chaitrasj/Research-Methods/readme_try.md

 </table>
 </div>

 Here the independent variables are the states and the dependent variables are the Geographical area, Total forest cover and percentage of area under forest cover.
 Since the independent variables or the states are not related to each other, to analyse this type of data Scatter plot can be used with X axis as the states and Y axis as the dependent variables.
-To do an analysis, we plot both the Total geographical area and the forest cover in a state using Blue and Red color as shown in below plot.
+To do an analysis, we plot both the Total geographical area as well as the Forest cover in each state using Blue and Red color as shown in below plot.

 #### Conclusion-The lesser the gap between the Geographical area and the forest cover for a state, the more is the percentage of forest in that state.

-## a.
+### a.
 Scatter Plot

 ![png](download.png)